myrhafes/Clean-Code/README.md

-# Clean Code By Robert C.Martin Series
+# Clean Code By Robert C.Martin
 Hi.
 This repository is dedicated for the summaries of the chapters of the clean code book.

 ## Structure